-Stage Statutory Duties of Neighbour- hood Forum Information/ action required from the Neighbourhood Forum Indicative timescale for the Neighbour- hood Forum (month/year) Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Notify the forum and public Decision notice: within 2 weeks Undertake Consultation on the draft Plan 6 weeks consultation period Stage 5: Examinat ion Make oral representatio ns if required None Appoint Inspector None 4 weeks Supply all documents On appointment Make oral representations if required At requirement of Inspector
+Stage Statutory Duties of Neighbour- hood Forum Information/ action required from the Neighbourhood Forum Indicative timescale for the Neighbour- hood Forum (month/year) Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Notify the forum and public Decision notice: within 2 weeks Undertake Consultation on the draft Plan 6 weeks consultation period Stage 5: Examinati on Make oral representatio ns if required None Appoint Examiner None 4 weeks Supply all documents On appointment Make oral representations if required At requirement of Inspector

-Stage Statutory Duties of Neighbour- hood Forum Information/ action required from the Neighbourhood Forum Indicative timescale for the Neighbour- hood Forum (month/year) Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Stage 6: Post- examinat ion None None Publish Inspector's report None Within 2 weeks of receipt Consider and respond to Inspector's report Assessment: 4 weeks Meet with the Neighbourhood Forum to discuss the report and its recommendations Between 2 to 4 weeks of receipt of report
+Stage Statutory Duties of Neighbour- hood Forum Information/ action required from the Neighbourhood Forum Indicative timescale for the Neighbour- hood Forum (month/year) Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Stage 6: Post- examinati on None None Publish Examiner's report None Within 2 weeks of receipt Consider and respond to Inspector's report None Assessment: 4 weeks Meet with the Neighbourhood Forum to discuss the report and its recommendations Between 2 to 4 weeks of receipt of report

-Stage Statutory Duties of Neighbour- hood Forum Information/ action required from the Neighbourhood Forum Indicative timescale for the Neighbour- hood Forum (month/year) Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council In the case of a decision which differs from the Inspector's recommendations , notify all those identified on the Neighbourhood Forum's consultation statement and invite representations / refer issue to independent examination if appropriate.
-The Council will require authorisation to seek representations and/ or refer to independent examination: - if there are minor differences, the final decision will be made by the Corporate Director of Development and Renewal via delegated decision making - If there are significant differences, the final decision will be made by Cabinet and the decision will need to proceed through the Mayor via Executive Decision.
+Stage Statutory Duties of Neighbour- hood Forum Information/ action required from the Neighbourhood Forum Indicative timescale for the Neighbour- hood Forum (month/year) Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council In the case of a decision which differs from the Inspector's recommendation, notify all those identified on the Neighbourhood Forum's consultation statement and invite representations / refer issue to independent examination if appropriate.
+The Council will require authorisation to seek representations and/ or refer to independent examination.
+The final decision will be made by Cabinet.
 6 weeks consultation

-Stage Statutory Duties of Neighbour- hood Forum Information/ action required from the Neighbourhood Forum Indicative timescale for the Neighbour- hood Forum (month/year) Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Final decision Decision making: this is a key decision therefore cannot be made before a minimum of 28 days from the day the plan is submitted and: - If there are no/ minor modifications required, the final decision will be made by the Mayor via Executive Decision. - If there are significant changes, the final decision will be made by Cabinet and the decision will need to proceed through the Council's decision making cycle (around 10 weeks)
+Stage Statutory Duties of Neighbour- hood Forum Information/ action required from the Neighbourhood Forum Indicative timescale for the Neighbour- hood Forum (month/year) Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Final decision Decision making: this is a key decision therefore should not be made before a minimum of 28 days from the day the plan is submitted and: The final decision should be made by Cabinet if possible with the statutory timeframe (within 5 weeks statutory timeframe).

-Stage Statutory Duties of Neighbour- hood Forum Information/ action required from the Neighbourhood Forum Indicative timescale for the Neighbour- hood Forum (month/year) Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Notify the forum and public Decision notice: within 2 weeks Stage 7: Referend um None None Organise the referendum None Within 10 weeks of decision notice being printed (14 weeks if also a business referendum).
-NB may be varied to allow referendum to be held on the same date as an upcoming election Stage 8: Post Referend um Provide any GIS mapping layers produced Publicise the result If positive, "Make" the Plan None This is a key decision, made at Full Council, therefore cannot be made before a minimum of 28 days from the day the plan is submitted and will need to proceed through the Council's decision making cycle (around 10 weeks).
+Stage Statutory Duties of Neighbour- hood Forum Information/ action required from the Neighbourhood Forum Indicative timescale for the Neighbour- hood Forum (month/year) Statutory Duties of Council Notify the forum and public Additional Support by the Council Indicative timescale for the Council Decision notice: within 2 weeks Start to notify the Forum of applications for planning permission within the Neighbourhood Area Minimum 21 day consultation period Stage 7: Referend um None None Organise the referendum None Within 10 weeks of decision notice being printed (14 weeks if also a business referendum).
+NB may be varied to allow referendum to be held on the same date as an upcoming election Stage 8: Post Referend um Provide any GIS mapping layers produced Publicise the result If positive, make the Plan None Within 8 weeks of the referendum.
+This is a key decision, made at Full Council,